Surrogacy Law Services

 Because of the law on the legal status of parents following a birth by surrogacy, an application to court for a parental order is necessary in order to ensure that the intended parents replace the surrogate (and her husband or civil partner) as the legal parents.

 A surrogacy agreement between intended parents and a surrogate in relation to the legal parenthood of a child will not be enforceable and should not be treated as a replacement for a parental order.

 Unfortunately, it is not currently possible for a single person to become a legal parent through surrogacy.
 This is something that has been criticised by many lawyers and is currently subject to review.

-Only the legal parent(s) can be on the birth certificate.
-If the intended father is the biological father, he must attend the birth registration in person, along with the surrogate mother, in order to ensure that he is named on the birth certificate.
+Only the legal parent(s) can be on the birth certificate if you need an expedited birth certificate texas fast call us today, If the intended father is the biological father, he must attend the birth registration in person, along with the surrogate mother, in order to ensure that he is named on the birth certificate.

 Many people go abroad in order to find a surrogate.
 If you are considering doing so, you should note that different countries deal with parenthood and surrogacy differently.

 In order to prevent any complications in bringing your child home, to live with you as his or her legal parents, legal advice should always be sought in both countries.